futzu/cuei/README.md

 ```

+* If the MPEGTS SCTE-35 packet contains a complete cue message
+	* The cue message is decoded into a Cue and returned.

-*  If the packet is a partial Cue
+* If the MPEGTS SCTE-35 packet is a partial cue message

-	* The packet will be stored and aggregated with the next packet until complete.
+	 * It will be stored and aggregated with the next MPEGTS SCTE-35 packet until complete.

-* Single packet Cues and completed multiple packet Cues
-	* Are decoded into a Cue and returned.
+	 * Completed cue messages are decoded into a Cue and returned.

+---
-#### `Shadow a Cue struct method`
+## Shadow a Cue struct method
 ```go
 package main